 Here I show the included Magic Formula Screener.
 Please note the panel on the right called Insight.
 This panel populates for the stock that you select in the center table.
 In the insight panel, you are able to view different attributes of the selected stock.
 In this picture I have chose to look at the Financial Statements, specifically the Balance Sheet.
 A lot of data is available by selecting these different attributes.
 If you wish, you can export this data as csv and analyze it further in Excel (if you are a paid Stock Rover customer).

 Once you have the results from the screener, you can review each stock by selecting it and checking the Insight panel.
+All basic financial data, insider information, etc. is available.
+Fundamental data goes back at least 10 years.
 If you like a stock and want to come back to it later, you have several options.
 You can add it to one of your watchlists right from the table

 As a brief introduction to Stock Rover, I have not touched upon many of its features.
 We briefly mentioned watchlists, and you saw examples in some of the screenshots.
 I am still discovering new features and benefits.
 This should give you enough insight into the power of this tool and how it will benefit you in your investment research process.

-I have been a dedicated Fidelity Screener user till now.
+I have been a dedicated Fidelity Screener user until 2019.
 My analysis depended on a number of Excel models I have built over the decades of value investing.
 All these still work.
 However, ever since I have started using Stock Rover, my research process is now order of magnitudes faster and more accurate.

 Best of all, I do not struggle with data manipulation to flesh out the insights.
 I am now able to click through a few tabs in Stock Rover and quickly grasp the merits or demerits of each investment.